szgula/UofG_Robotics_TDP/docs/Strategy/Strategy_Team_1.md

 ## Decision Making

-Once all the structure was implemented in terms of ROS and simulations, a decision making process needed to be implemented.
-Two of them were developped and compared:
+Once all the structure was implemented in terms of ROS and simulations, a decision-making process needed to be implemented.
+Two of them were developed and compared:

-1. Hard coded rules for each player.
+1. Hardcoded rules for each player.
-2. Decision tree for all players (excluding goal keeper as single controller).
+2. Decision tree for all players (excluding goalkeeper as single controller).

-The first method has each player with specfifc locations to follow and specific actions to perform.
-This methodology has been used to test the more appropriate strategies upon.
+The first method has each player with specific locations to follow and specific actions to perform.
+This methodology has been used to test the more appropriate strategies.

-The second approach however, combines all players and decides on appropriate actions based on the decision tree structure.
+The second approach, however, combines all players and decides on appropriate actions based on the decision tree structure.
 This method has been agreed on since it is simple and straightforward.
 The tree behaves like a coach for the team.
 It gathers information from the simulator related to the team itself and the opponents and then narrows down that information into a tuple of actions.

 The tree's structure is divided into two main branches, one that is based on the player having the ball, and one that is based on the player not having the ball.
 The diagrams for both of these branches are as follows: